aquasecurity/starboard/docs/operator/installation/olm.md

    If for some reason it's not ready yet, check the logs of the Deployment for errors:

-        kubectl logs deployment/starboard-operator -n starboard-operator In case of any error consult our [Troubleshooting](./../../troubleshooting.md) guidelines.
+        kubectl logs deployment/starboard-operator -n starboard-operator

 ## Uninstall